 - Once logged-in, click on the "Positions" link and scroll down to and click on the "American Indian Diversity Internships" listing.
 Then click the red button that says "CLICK HERE TO APPLY FOR THIS POSITION".

 - Applicants to the GeoCorps American Indian Internships are also encouraged to apply directly to other GeoCorps America (maximum of three) and GeoCorps Diversity Internship positions (no limit) in the same manner.
 Please refer to the application instructions and eligibility requirements for help.

 - In your application profile, you will complete your resume, cover letter(s), and letter of recommendation requests.
 You will also enter a record of your courses and grades.
 You only need to submit one cover letter and provide one letter of recommendation to apply for the Amerian Indian Internship positions.
-You will need to submit additional cover letters and letters of recommendation for additional positions (GeoCorps America or GeoCorps Diversity Internships).
+You will need to submit additional cover letters for additional positions (GeoCorps America or GeoCorps Diversity Internships).

 THE SELECTION PROCESS